ukparliament/ontologies/meta/weeknotes/2025/51/index.md

 Also on the upgrade pile is our taxonomy management system, which sits at the centre of a truly tangled web of applications and application piping.
 Once again, Jianhan was making magnificent progress, [five of the thirteen applications that sit atop that system being reconfigured to play nicely with its reshaped APIs](https://trello.com/b/R7GDcGou/semaphore-56).
 That was until [data.parliament.uk](https://explore.data.parliament.uk/) developed a fire in the hold and Jianhan was sent in with a fire bucket and our very best wishes.

-We should probably do a section on a data.parliament.uk, though it remains, in a very real sense, something of a mystery to us.
+We should probably do a section on data.parliament.uk, though it remains, in a very real sense, something of a mystery to us.
 Least said, soonest mended, as it were.

 Getting back to our taxonomy, it's finally had the opportunity to stretch its legs a little and now provides the backbone for our Single Subject View of the Library project and Library Knowledge Base application.
 Librarians Anna, Susannah, Silver, [Phil](https://bsky.app/profile/philbgorman.bsky.social) and Ned combining like Voltron into a truly terrific little team.